sundeepsqa/BuggyRating/README.md

 C# Test Automation Framework

 This Test Automation Project was built on .NET platform using C#, NUnit and Specflow It adopts BDD and POM implementation.
-Test Automation framework includes UI and API tests aimed at testing Registration, Login and Voting functionalities.
+Test Automation framework includes UI and API tests aimed at testing Registration, Login and Voting functionalities for Buggy Rating website: https://buggy.justtestit.org/

 Steps to run tests:
 1. Clone the project onto your local machine